ericmjl/essays-on-data-science/supporters.md

-# A big thank you...
+# A big thank you

 ...to my Patreon supporters!